vettom/vettom.github.io/docs/Reference/Certification/DB-storege.md

 - Very consistent
 - SQL compatible
 - High IP operations
+- High cost

+## Big query
+- Serverless column store for datawarehouse using SQL
+- Fast scaling TB in seconds
+- Query results are cached and free

+## Bigtable
+No SQL Bigdata DB service.
+Handles huge data volumes with low latency Ideal for Operational and analytical applications Ideal if
+- more than 1 TB data
+- Data is fast throughput, or rapidly changing.
+- Time series or data with semantic ordering
+- Realtime processing of large data
+- Machine learning algorithm

 ## Firestore
 No SQL database for mobile, web, IoT services.
 Data is stored in `documents` and organized in to `collections`.